 I am Robert Ricketts and here is my story.

-I got my first professional job while I was working at Radio Shack (RIP) in a smallish Texas town (Rosenberg) near Houston back in the day.
+At 19 years old, I got my first professional job while I was working at Radio Shack (RIP) in a smallish Texas town (Rosenberg) near Houston back in the day.
 I was writing a biorhythm program on the TRS-80 microcomputer (Radio Shack's first retail computer) when in walked an executive with Gulf Oil (before Chevron bought them in the mid 80s).

 He saw the squiggly little sine waves on the screen and asked what program I was writing.
 I explained it was a biorhythm program and offered to run it for him.
 I suppose having seen the sine waves, he must have thought of how oil researchers evaluated sine waves when examining seismic plots.
 A seismic plot is an echogram revealing what's in the ground, helping researchers locate oil deposits.

 He offered me a job on the spot and thus I had my first professional job programming Sperry*Univac 1100 series mainframe computers.
 These were huge computer systems occupying dozens of square feet of floor space.
 I learned FORTRAN and assembly language, among others, and wrote system utilities.
 I was in code-writing heaven.

 Over the years after leaving Gulf Oil, I worked for Sperry*Univac (now Unisys), Shell Oil, and Panhandle Eastern Corp.
 Finally, in 2006, I had enough of corporate life so I left that world and have been an indie I.T. guy ever since.
 I love it.

 I like inexpensive, simple, and effective.
 And yes, you can have all three.
 Don't rent a big flat-bed truck when a simple pick-up will do the job.